Arunideas/Intern/README.md

 4. **Post Job Requirements** – List job openings with role details, required skills, and salary information.
 5. **Track Application Status** – Manage and review received applications via the homepage.
 6. **Shortlist Candidates** – Employers can mark applicants they want to interview.
 7. **Schedule Interviews** – Employers set available slots for interviews.
-8. **Conduct Interviews** – Employers can conduct online or offline interviews.
+8. **Feedback Mgmt** - option to give feedback to selected Interns.
-9. **Send Job Offers** – Employers send job offers to selected candidates.
+9. **Send Job Offers** – Employers send job offers to selected candidates via email and the same will be visible in the Website.
 10. **Manage Hired Employees** – Track hired candidates and onboarding processes.
 11. **Make Payments (Optional)** – Employers can access premium features, job boosts, or candidate profiles.
 12. **Sign Out** – Secure logout from the platform.